lukasmalon/generateHtml/README.md

 </div>
 ```

-Tags can be multiplicated with positive `int` number.
+Tags can be multiplicated with positive `int` number using `*` multiplication sign.
 Results in parent `Container` object:
 ```python
 p = P("Paragraph")